How to say “soft” in Japanese

 Below is the new word used in the example sentence.

-- ano – あの : a determiner used before a noun which refers to a thing not close to the speaker.
+- ano – あの : a determiner used before a noun which refers to something not close to the speaker.
 In the example, this is used before “tamago” to say “that egg” in Japanese.

 This is a typical usage of “yawarakakunai”.
-When we want to say “not soft” in Japanese, this nai form would be the best choice.
+When we want to mean ‘not soft’ in Japanese, this nai form is a very good option.

 Below are the definition and meanings of “yawarakakatta”.

-- yawarakakatta – 柔らかかった (やわらかかった) : the ta form of “yawarakai”, working as its past tense form.
-So, this means ‘was soft’, ‘were soft’ or such in Japanese.
+- yawarakakatta – 柔らかかった (やわらかかった) : the ta form of “yawarakai”, which means ‘was soft’, ‘was flexible’, ‘was tender’, or such in Japanese.

 - yawarakakat – 柔らかかっ (やわらかかっ) : one conjugation of “yawarakai”.
-This can have the better connection with “ta”.
+This can have the smooth connection with “ta”.

-From these two components, we can understand that “yawarakakatta” is literally the ta form of “yawarakai”.
-In Japanese, ta forms of verbs and adjectives can work as their past tense forms.
-So, we can say “yawarakakatta” to mean ‘was soft’, ‘were soft’, or such in Japanese.
-Then, let me explain how to use it through the example sentence below.
+From these two parts, we can understand that “yawarakakatta” is literally the ta form of “yawarakai” and means ‘was soft’, ‘was flexible’, ‘was tender’, or such in Japanese.
+Then, let me explain how to use this ta form through the example sentence below.

 ano tamago wa yawarakakatta – あの卵は柔らかかった (あのたまごはやわらかかった)